The Hobbit Tolkien Fan Edit Recut

 • The Master is now a minor character who is introduced when our characters run into him.
 Almost all of Alfrid is entirely removed, leaving him as a background character with only two lines.

-• Extended Scenes Kept: The extended walk through Laketown is included to give the location more depth, but is abbreviated to remove the part where guards originally tried to capture the Dwarves.
+• Extended Scenes Kept: The extended walk through Lake-town is included to give the location more depth, but is abbreviated to remove the part where guards originally tried to capture the Dwarves.
 Consequently, there is no more sneaking through toilets - the Dwarves just enter Bard's house normally.
-We also keep part of Bilbo vouching for Thorin to help build their friendship.
+We also keep part of Bilbo vouching for Thorin to help build their friendship, it feels earned especially after Thorin said several nice things to Bilbo during the escape from the Woodland Realm.

 11. On the Doorstep